influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.6/guides/dashboard-template-variables.md

 ## Create custom template variables
 Template variables are essentially an array of potential values used to populate parts of your cells' queries.
-Chronograf lets you create custom template variables powered by meta queries or CSV uploads that return an array of possible variable values.
+Chronograf lets you create custom template variables powered by meta queries or CSV uploads that return an array of possible values.

 To create a template variable: